bytekast/lambda-auth0-authorizer/README.md

 Uses [Auth0](https://auth0.com/) for verification.
 This custom authorizer simply validates the JWT token passed via the `Authorization: Bearer xxxxxxxxxxxxxxxx` API request header.

+The decoded JWT `claims` object is passed to the `context` object of the response.
+[API Gateway]() then forwards the claims/context to the Lambda function handler.

+For more information about [Custom Authorizers](http://docs.aws.amazon.com/apigateway/latest/developerguide/use-custom-authorizer.html#api-gateway-custom-authorizer-input), see the [AWS Docs](http://docs.aws.amazon.com/apigateway/latest/developerguide/use-custom-authorizer.html#api-gateway-custom-authorizer-input).

 ### Local Development Prerequisites

 > Install Gradle